shipwright-io/build/docs/proposals/remote-artifacts.md

 # Summary

-Remote artifacts are often dependencies of the software building process, and hence are also required when dealing with container images.
-This enhancement proposal focuses on adding a build artifacts abstraction to Shipwright's Operator.
+Remote artifacts are dependencies of the software building process, they represent binaries or other data stored outside of the version control system (Git).
+Hence, they are required when dealing with container images as well, and this enhancement proposal focuses on adding a remote artifacts support to Shipwright's Build API.

 # Motivation